Melissa Riso Ignites Her Timeline In Cleavage-Baring Top & Pleated Miniskirt

 "Yea...ur DEFINITELY BOSSING IT Melissa!" exclaimed a third commenter.

-The one-time host of Playboy TV’s Bad Ass sported an impressively-curled, scintillating mane that blanketed her shoulders and neck while tickling her bust at its ends.
-Her neck was also adorned with multiple thin, gold-tinged chains that held multiple charms.
+The one-time host of Playboy TV's Bad A** sported an impressively curled, lush mane which blanketed her shoulders and neck while also tickling her bust.
+Her neck was adorned with thin, gold chains which held multiple charms.

-Riso’s black top conformed tightly to her torso, emphasizing the incredibly slender nature of her upper body.
-However, the garment was less successful in keeping her cleavage covered, as her breasts spilled over its plummeting neckline.
+Riso's black top conformed tightly to her torso, emphasizing the incredibly slender nature of her upper body.
+However, the garment was less successful in keeping her cleavage covered, as it spilled over the plummeting neckline.

-Her plaid skirt, which was black and white, held tightly to her waist while flaring out at its hemline.
-Just below it, her sculpted upper thighs could be seen on the frame as well.
+Her plaid skirt, which was black and white, clung tightly to her waist while flaring out below her hips.
+Just below the hem, her sculpted upper thighs could be seen in the frame as well.

-In an earlier photo update, Riso was similarly stunning in a pair of skintight jeans and bright yellow crop top that made it clear she was braless underneath it.
+In an earlier photo update, Riso was similarly stunning in a pair of skintight jeans and a bright yellow crop top that made it clear she was braless underneath it.